 If you’re shopping for a new phone, the operating system version can be found listed in the product specification.

 Or, if you already have your smartphone in hand, check the settings to identify the current operating system.
-Remember, every time you update your phone’s OS, the version will be upgraded.
+Remember, every time you update your phone’s OS, the version will be changed.

 *iSelect does not provide a comparison service for mobile phone or sim plans.
 You can contact iSelect’s contact centre where we offer you a range of mobile sim plans from Optus.
 We receive a commission for each plan sold through iSelect’s contact centre.